Bachelor’s Degree Requirements

 Students may meet this requirement by:

 b.
-Receiving a satisfactory score on the Advanced Placement Test in English Language or the Advanced Placement Test in English Literature.
+Receiving a satisfactory score on the Advanced Placement Test in English Language and Composition or the Advanced Placement Test in English Literature and Composition.

 Completion of this requirement fulfills a portion of the Basic Skills Section of the General Education Program.
 Note: Completion of the lower division writing requirement is a prerequisite for all upper division General Education courses.